djjudas21/puppet-freeradius/README.md

 ## Release Notes

+### 2.1.1

+  * Fix bug with the facts not reporting version numbers accurately

 ### 2.1.0

   * Various changes to preserve stock modules in a FreeRADIUS installation and be able to toggle them